 Read more: Day Trip to Masada and the Dead Sea

 Take a day trip into the West Bank to visit Bethlehem, Jericho, Hebron, and/or Nablus.
 The easiest way to do this is to set up a tour.
 Crossing the border between Israel and the West Bank can be complicated so having a guide’s assistance will make your visit easier.
-We recommend Green Olive Tours.
+Green Olive Tours runs day trips to the West Bank.
+You can also take one of these tours offered by Get Your Guide.

 In Tel Aviv, enjoy the beaches, go surfing, go shopping, and relax.
 For dinner, go to the old town of Jaffa, best visited during the twilight hours.